Error-Robust Retrieval for Chinese Spelling Check: Introduction

 \section{Introduction}

-The purpose of Chinese spelling check (CSC) is to detect and correct spelling errors in Chinese text, which often occur between characters with similar phonetics and morphology.
-The research on CSC is significant since it benefits various NLP tasks, such as speech recognition, optical character recognition, data cleaning, Chinese grammar error correction, and so on.
-With the development of pretrained language models and in-depth research, great progress has been made in this task \citep{etoori2018automatic,guo2019spelling, zhang2020spelling}.
-Subsequently, many current works are mainly focused on introducing phonological and visual information into the model \citep{cheng2020spellgcn,nguyen2020domain,xu2021read, huang2021phmospell,wang2021dynamic, liu2021plome, ji2021spellbert, zhang2021correcting}.
-Their methods are based on statistics from \citet{liu2011visually} that 83\% of Chinese spelling errors are caused by phonological similarity, 48\% are due to visual similarity and 35\% involve both factors.
+The purpose of Chinese Spelling Check (CSC) is to detect and correct spelling errors in Chinese texts, which often occur between characters with similar pronunciations and morphologies.
+The research on CSC is significant since it benefits various NLP tasks, such as speech recognition, optical character recognition, Chinese grammar error correction, and so on.
+With the development of deep learning and pretrained language models, great progress has been made in this task \citep{etoori2018automatic,guo2019spelling, zhang2020spelling}.
+Further, many current works have turned to introducing phonetic and morphologic information \citep{nguyen2020domain, wang2021dynamic, zhang2021correcting}.
+They are based on statistics from \citet{liu2011visually} that most Chinese spelling errors are caused by phonetic or morphologic (graphic) similarity.

 However, Chinese spelling check is still challenging because it suffers from subtle and diverse errors.
-Furthermore, we speculate that current methods have not fully utilized the training data, let alone the lack of an adequate parallel corpus.
-As shown in Figure \ref{example}, the existing model REALISE \citep{xu2021read} fails to correct "设(set)" to "这(this)" at test time though the same error ("设" → "这") in similar contexts exists many times in the training set.
-Meanwhile, the model cannot correct the token "偷(steal)" while its correct usage also appears.
-To make better use of the information in the dataset, we introduce the retrieval-augmented method with a well-designed k-nearest neighbors (kNN) model and reranking mechanism.
+Furthermore, we speculate that current methods have not fully utilized the training data, let alone the lack of adequate parallel corpora.
+As briefly shown in Table \ref{example}, even the superior model REALISE \citep{xu2021read} in existing studies fails to correct the spelling error "设(set)" to "这(this)" though the same problem in similar contexts occurs a few times in the training set.
+Meanwhile, REALISE cannot deal with the case of "偷(steal)" while the correct context "...人偷了..." often appears.
+Therefore, to make better use of the existing dataset, we introduce the retrieval-augmented method with our elaborately designed error-robust information (ERI) and reranking mechanism on k-nearest neighbors (KNN).